-Here in France they just have the large bins at the corner of a street so you would have no choice in the nappy side.
+Here in France ,they just have the large bins at the corner of a street so you would have no choice in disposing of the nappy any other way.
 The rest of recycling is in a different section.

 When I was visiting a friend in the States, she had a service that came and collected the diapers to wash them, then return them clean.
 Great if you just don’t have the time.
 Though I am not sure what they were washing them in!

 As ever, I am totally impressed with the EWG Data base on safer products and their rating system. the link above goes to their search on baby lotions.
 I wish I had this available when my girls were small, although it is based in USA, there are some universal brands that you can find, even if you are in the UK.

 As I have mentioned before, not all of the Organic products are 100% free from non- Organic ingredients.
 You really need to read the small print.
 As I have found out.